Planning your next construction project? We can help.

 - Work With Us

 Pepper Construction enjoys a reputation of excellence, and we attribute our success to our relationships.
-Whether it’s clients that span our 90-year history or being recognized by the Indiana Subcontractor’s Association as the General Contractor of the Year ($100 million) for the fifth time, relationships are the foundation of our business.
+Whether it’s clients that span our 90-year history or being recognized by the Indiana Subcontractor’s Association as the General Contractor of the Year ($100 million), relationships are the foundation of our business.

 Excellence does not rest.
 We could not have endured the Great Depression, World War II, the many real estate booms and busts, the dotcom fallout, nor the most recent recession without continuing to raise the bar.